muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T99B)
+- New: States gain an auto-release mechanism.
+The option is available from the state's configuration page.

+What it does: when a state's value changes - and the auto-release mode is set, a timer starts that will automatically set the state to either flip (toggle), or turn on or off when the timer lapses.
+The timer resets whenever the state changes again.
+More options may be added later.

+Options:

+- delay : in seconds, delay until the state resets
+- mode: determines what the state is set to upon autorelease (toggle, on or off)
+- trigger: determines when autorelease triggers - any value, when the state is flipped on, or when the state is flipped off.

+This function is helpful to:

+- reset a state automatically to a known value after time lapses based on what the state was set to in the first place.
+- setup a timed condition using the auto-release on a state, and using the state as a condition for another input to either enable or disable that mapping.
+- enables map to state for inputs that do not release.

 ### (m76T99A)
 - Change: Keepalive timer down to 60 seconds - changed alive check on VJOY API and improved status readouts in verbose mode.